 Photos: Monika Jørgesen

-Mira Schendel is at the Tate Modern from until 19th January 2014.
+Mira Schendel is at Tate Modern until 19th January 2014.
 For further information or to book visit the gallery’s website here.

-For further information about Mira Schendel visit here.
+For further information about Mira Schendel visit her website here.